The Grunge pioneer and Mudhoney’s frontman Mark Arm, celebrates 64 today

 Read MoreIn 1976, briefly Andy Warhol Superstar Sissy Spacek, rose to worldwide fan by playing the role of bullied teenager Carrie in the Brian De Palma’s horror masterpiece “Carrie”

-Read MoreOne of the biggest music stars and icons of the last four decades, George Michael left us on Christmas day eight years ago.
+Read MoreOne of the biggest music stars and icons of the last four decades, George Michael left us on Christmas day nine years ago.
 We look back at his life and career and remember his strong legacy as an artist and human being.

 Read MoreThere are some songs that hit you like a bullet the first time you hear them, sweeping you away into their world and eating into your emotional core, only to be washed away with time as over-exposure, over-praise and over-familiarity dull their brilliance to the point where you could happily never hear them again.